Benefit-Risk Assessment of VAccines by TechnolOgy (BRAVATO; ex-V3SWG)

 Relevant publications (Activity 2 – Templates):

-11. Chen RT, Kochhar S, Condit R. The Brighton Collaboration Standardized Templates for Collection of Key Information for Benefit-Risk Assessment of Vaccines by Technology (BRAVATO; formerly V3SWG).
+11. Robert T Chen, Sonali Kochhar, Richard C. Condit.
+The Brighton Collaboration Standardized Templates for Collection of Key Information for Benefit-Risk Assessment of Vaccines by Technology (BRAVATO; formerly V3SWG).
 2020.
-Vaccine (submitted)
+Vaccine.
+[Submitted for Publication]

 Other published mentions of the template: